sitegeist/Sitegeist.Kaleidoscope/README.md

 The package contains ImageSource-FusionObjects that encapsulate the intention to render an image.
-ImageSource-Objects return Eel-Helpers that allow to enforcing the rendered dimensions later in the rendering process.
+ImageSource-Objects return Eel-Helpers that allow to enforce the rendered dimensions later in the rendering process.

-Note: The settings for `width`, `height`, `thumbnailPreset` and `variantPreset` can be defined via fusion but can also applied to the returned object which will override the fusion-settings.
+Note: The settings for `width`, `height`, `thumbnailPreset` and `variantPreset` can be defined via fusion but can also apply to the returned object which will override the fusion-settings.

 ### `Sitegeist.Kaleidoscope:AssetImageSource`